jlinoff/pam-crypt/README.md

 [![Release](https://img.shields.io/github/release/jlinoff/pam-crypt?style)](https://github.com/jlinoff/pam-crypt/releases)

+Command-line (CLI) tools for [PAM](https://github.com/jlinoff/pam) vault files as well as a webtool  (`pam-vault-diff.html`) for diff'ing and merging records in PAM vaults.
-Command-line tools for [PAM](https://github.com/jlinoff/pam) vault files.
-They let you read, rewrite and compare vaults with ordinary Unix tools — `jq`, `diff`, `meld`, an editor, a shell pipeline — rather than through the browser.
+The CLI tools let you read, rewrite and compare vaults with ordinary Unix tools — `jq`, `diff`, `meld`, an editor, a shell pipeline — rather than through the browser.

 They also demonstrate something worth knowing about PAM: the file format is